gboeing/ppd534/assessments/individual-midterm-exam.md

 ## Session logistics

-You must complete the exam with a blue or black ink pen (so make sure to bring one and a backup) and ensure your handwriting is legible so we can read your responses without ambiguity.
+You must complete the exam with a blue or black ink pen (so make sure to bring one plus a backup) and ensure your handwriting is legible so we can read your responses without ambiguity.

 You cannot re-enter the classroom if you leave once the exam has begun.
 If you must leave the room for any reason, turn in your exam for grading on your way out.